mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 his outrigger canoe and spear.
 He leads Travellers to the wreck of a crashed starship – it is unsalvageable after sitting in ocean water for years.
 Inside are a number of mostly empty crates, pilfered of food and clothes.
 Some trinkets and basic tools remain.
-On the ship’s computer are several ethnographic logs from a variety of worlds and the walls are covered in drawings depicting his personal history.
+On the ship's computer are several ethnographic logs from a variety of worlds and the walls are covered in drawings depicting his personal history.
 He speaks broken Anglic, his speech punctuated with squeaks and clicks, the sounds